buntec/ff4s/README.md

 ## Getting Started

-The programming model of ff4s is inspired by Flux/Redux.
+The programming model of ff4s is inspired by Elm and Flux/Redux.
 The view (what is rendered to the DOM) is a pure function of the state.
-State is immutable and can be updated through actions dispatched to the store (e.g., by clicking a button).
+State is global, immutable and can be updated only through actions dispatched to the store (e.g., by clicking a button).
 There is a single store that encapsulates all logic for updating state.
 Actions can trigger side-effects (e.g., making a REST call or sending a WebSocket message).